AlbinTouma/albintouma.github.io/content/_index.md

 title: "Leveraging data to investigate illicit finance and the business networks behind crime and war"
 ---

 {{< cards >}}
+  {{< card link="/" title="💡 What I do" >}}
+{{< /cards >}}

+I'm a data analyst and researcher with +3 years of experience in open source intelligence and anti-money laundering.

+{{% details title="What is your experience with research?" closed="true" %}}

+My experience includes parliamentary work, think tanks, and companies with a focus on compliance and AML regulations.

+{{% /details %}}

+{{% details title="What is your role as a data analyst" closed="true" %}}

+My work as a data analyst takes you from step one to actionable insights.
+I design research methods, automate processes, merge and clean datasets and make recommendations based on actionable insights in your data.

+{{% /details %}}

+{{% details title="What is your tech stack?" closed="true" %}}

+I'm a hobbyist who learnt to programme through projects.
+Here are the programming languages that I use most frequently

+- Python
+- SQL
+- Golang
+- Javascript

+{{% /details %}}

+<br></br>

+{{< cards >}}
   {{< card link="/" title="📡 Published Projects" >}}